WarrenHood/brainfuck-compiler/README.md

 # brainfuck-compiler
 A brainfuck compiler written in python.
 Requires g++ and python 3

-Simply create a brainfuck file (*.txt) and compile it with bfc.py
+Simply create a brainfuck file (*.bf) and compile it with bfc.py

 Eg